 What Is a Transition Refill?Posted by Medicare Made Clear

 The pharmacy counter is not the place where you want to learn that a drug you’ve been taking is not covered by your Medicare Part D or Medicare Advantage plan.
 Yet it can happen.
-Fortunately, there may be a remedy.
+Fortunately, a prescription drug transition refill may be a remedy.

 A transition refill, also called a transition fill, is a one-time, 30-day supply of a drug you’ve been taking that your plan doesn’t cover.
 Plans must provide a transition refill if one of these is true: